codacy/docs/docs/related-tools/local-analysis/running-deadcode.md

     ![Run analysis through build server](images/run-analysis-through-build-server.png)

-1. Obtain a [project API Token](../codacy-api-tokens.md) <!-- TODO Update link --> for your repository.
+1. Obtain a [project API token](../codacy-api-tokens.md#project-api-tokens) for your repository.

     You need the project API Token to allow the Codacy Analysis CLI to authenticate to Codacy when reporting the analysis results.